Stan Laundon Sharing Memories

 December 29, 1992

-"Country Time" was first broadcast on New Year's Eve, 1970 and ended in December 1992.
-It was a special part of my life and I will never forget those wonderful times I had with the stars and the fans.
+"Country Time" was first broadcast on New Year's Eve, 1970 and ended in December, 1992.
+It was a very special part of my life and I will never forget those wonderful times I had with the stars and those loyal fans.
 I am truly grateful.

 February 1994